-All homeworks should be submitted through the Autograder introduced in Lab 1, and also committed in the svn repository at https://svn.rice.edu/r/comp322/turnin/S19/your-netid/hw_1 that we will create for you.
+Commit all work to the github classroom hw1 repo at https://classroom.github.com/a/PqulVTqi that we created for you.
 In case of problems committing your files, please contact the teaching staff at comp322-staff@mailman.rice.edu before the deadline to get help resolving your issues.

-Your solution to the written assignment should be submitted as a PDF file named hw_1_written.pdf in the hw_1 directory.
-This is important - you will be penalized 10 points if you place the file in some other folder or with some other name.
+Your solution to the written assignment should be submitted as a PDF file named hw1_written.pdf in your github classroom hw1 top level directory.
+This is important - you will be penalized 5 points if you place the file in some other folder or with some other name.
 The PDF file can be created however you choose.
 If you scan handwritten text, make sure that the writing is clearly legible in the scanned copy.
-Your solution to the programming assignment should be submitted in the appropriate location in the hw_1 directory.
+Your solution to the programming assignment should be submitted in the appropriate location in the hw1 directory.

 The slip day policy for COMP 322 is similar to that of COMP 321.
 All students will be given 3 slip days to use throughout the semester.
 When you use a slip day, you will receive up to 24 additional hours to complete the assignment.
 You may use these slip days in any way you see fit (3 days on one assignment, 1 day each on 3 assignments, etc.).
-Slip days will be automatically tracked through the Autograder, more details are available later in this document and in the Autograder user guide.
+If you plan to use a slip day, you need to say so in an github committed README.md file before the deadline.
+You should specifically mention how many slip days you plan to use.
+The README.md file should be placed in the top level directory (e.g. hw1).
 Other than slip days, no extensions will be given unless there are exceptional circumstances (such as severe sickness, not because you have too much other work).
 Such extensions must be requested and approved by the instructor (via e-mail, phone, or in person) before the due date for the assignment.
 Last minute requests are likely to be denied.

-If you see an ambiguity or inconsistency in a question, please seek a clarification on Piazza (remember not to share homework solutions in public posts) or from the teaching staff.
+If you see ambiguity or inconsistency in a question, please seek clarification on Piazza (remember not to share homework solutions in public posts) or from the teaching staff.
 If it is not resolved through those channels, you should state the ambiguity/inconsistency that you see, as well as any assumptions that you make to resolve it.

-Honor Code Policy: All submitted homeworks are expected to be the result of your individual effort.
+Honor Code Policy: All submitted homework is expected to be the result of your individual effort.
 You are free to discuss course material and approaches to problems with your other classmates, the teaching assistants and the instructors, but you should never misrepresent someone else's work as your own.
 If you use any material from external sources, you must provide proper attribution.